From Pauper to Prince: Smoked Sirloin Tip Roast

 Paying Attention to Internal Temperature

-The last thing that you want to do is to overcook this cut.
-Keeping it in the smoker for even a little bit longer than you should can result in a very tough cut.
+I like sirloin tip medium rare, around 125°F. It’ll be tough and lose a lot of juice if you overcook it.
+Keeping it in the smoker for even a bit longer than you should can result in a very tough slab of beef.

-This means that you need to use an instant read or digital thermometer here.
-It isn’t enough to just monitor the cooking time as you can get it wrong quite easily.
-Instead, keep a careful eye on the temperature.
+However, it isn’t enough to just monitor the cooking time, as you can get the meat’s temperature wrong.
+Instead, keep a careful eye on the temperature with a thermometer.

-Now, as you may be aware there is a phenomenon known as carryover cooking.
+You may be aware there is a phenomenon known as carryover cooking.
 This is where the temperature of the meat continues to rise even after it is taken off the heat source.
-The beef can go up as much as 10 degrees before cooling down.
+The beef can go up as much as 10°F before internal temperatures start to fall.

-It is due to this that I would suggest taking your roast out at the 125°F mark.
-If this feels a little rare to use, do it at 135°F instead.
+It is due to this that I would suggest taking your roast out at the 125°F mark for medium-rare.
+The meat will rise to around 135°F after cooking.
+If you like your beef medium, pull it at 135°F.

 Resting the Beef

-Always rest the section – this allows the meat to reabsorb and distribute any juices that have been lost during the process.
-In the recipe, I have mentioned 10 minutes but letting it rest for a little longer certainly can’t hurt.
+I like to rest larger cuts of meat, and sirloin tip roast is no exception.
+Resting allows the meat to reabsorb and distribute the juices throughout the beef.
+In the recipe, I have mentioned 10 minutes, but letting it rest for a little longer certainly can’t hurt.
+Wrap the beef in foil and cover it with some clean towels to keep it hot.

 Related Reading